GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

   </cite>
 </blockquote>

-It’s one of the most commonly cited quotes on this subject, so let’s break it down:
+It's one of the most commonly cited quotes on this subject, so let's break it down:

-- Write tests: Not only because it builds trust, but also because it saves time in maintenance.
+- "Write tests".
+Not only because it builds trust, but also because it saves time in maintenance.
-- Not too many: 100% coverage is not always good, because then your testing is unprioritized and there will be a lot of maintenance.
+- "Not too many".
+100% coverage is not always good because then your testing isn't prioritized and there will be a lot of maintenance.
-- Mostly integration: Here again the emphasis is on integration tests: they have the most business value by giving you a daily high confidence level while maintaining a reasonable execution time.
+- "Mostly integration".
+Here again the emphasis is on integration tests: they have the most business value by giving you a daily high confidence level while maintaining a reasonable execution time.

-This leads us to overthink the testing pyramid and shift our focus to integration testing.
-Over the last few years, many adaptations have been raised, so let’s look at the most common ones.
+This makes you think again about the testing pyramid and shift your focus to integration testing.
+Over the last few years, many adaptations have been proposed, so let's look at the most common ones.

 ### Test diamond

-The first adaptation I want to showcase tackles the over-emphasis on unit testing, as seen in the test pyramid.
-Imagine this situation: you have reached 100% coverage on unit tests.
-However, in the next refactoring, many of these unit tests will need to be updated, and you might be tempted to skip them.
+The first adaptation removes the overemphasis on unit testing, as seen in the test pyramid.
+Imagine that you have reached 100% coverage on unit tests.
+However, the next time you refactor, you will have to update many of these unit tests and you might be tempted to skip them.
 So they erode.

-As a result, and together with the higher priority on integration testing, the following shape may arise:
+As a result, and together with the higher focus on integration testing, the following shape may arise:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/vSFAkoSqbL4p984xf48k.jpeg", alt="The test diamond.", width="800", height="450" %}

-The shape of the test pyramid has evolved more into a diamond.
-You can see the three layers from before, but with a different size and—in the case of the unit layer—with a slightly different shape:
+A pyramid evolves into a diamond.
+You can see the previous three layers, but with a different size, and the unit layer has been cut:

-- Unit: Write unit tests the way we defined them before.
-However, we’ll consider that they erode, so we’ll prioritize and cover the most critical cases here.
+- **Unit**.
+Write unit tests the way you defined them before.
+However, because they tend to erode, prioritize and cover only the most critical cases.
-- Integration: The integration tests we know, testing the combination of single units.
+- **Integration**.
+The integration tests you know, testing the combination of single units.
-- E2E: This layer handles the UI tests similar to the test pyramid.
+- **E2E**.
+This layer handles the UI tests similar to the test pyramid.
 Take care to only write E2E tests for the most critical test cases.

 ### Testing honeycomb

-There is another adaptation similar to the test diamond but further specialized for microservices-based software systems.
-The testing honeycomb is another visual metaphor for the granularity/scope of and amounts of tests to write for a microservices-based software system.
-It's an adaptation of the traditional test pyramid specifically for [testing microservices](https://notes.paulswail.com/public/Testing+microservices), introduced by [Spotify](https://engineering.atspotify.com/2018/01/testing-of-microservices/).
+There is another adaptation, introduced by [Spotify](https://engineering.atspotify.com/2018/01/testing-of-microservices/), that is similar to the test diamond but further specialized for microservices-based software systems.
+The testing honeycomb is another visual analogy for the granularity, scope, and number of tests to write for a [microservices-based software system](https://notes.paulswail.com/public/Testing+microservices).
 Due to their small size, the most considerable complexity in a microservice is not within the service itself, but in how it interacts with others.
 So a testing strategy for a microservice should primarily focus on integration tests.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/mrM4QK1kEZgvRvltyiMn.jpeg", alt="The testing honeycomb.", width="800", height="450" %}

-This way, a shape is formed that reminds us of a honeycomb, thus the name.
-In it, the following layers are used:
+This shape reminds us of a honeycomb, thus the name.
+It has the following layers:

-- Integrated tests: The article by Spotify uses a quote from [J. B. Rainsberger](https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam) to define this layer: “A test that will pass or fail based on the correctness of another system.”
-This means these tests have external dependencies that we need to consider, and vice versa—we could break the tests of other systems.
-Similar to E2E tests in other metaphors, we should use them carefully for the most essential cases only.
+- **Integrated tests**.
+The article by Spotify uses a quote from [J. B. Rainsberger](https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam) to define this layer: “A test that will pass or fail based on the correctness of another system.”
+Such tests have external dependencies that you need to consider, and on the contrary, your system might be a dependency that breaks other systems.
+Similar to E2E tests in other analogies, use these tests carefully, only for the most essential cases.
-- Integration tests: Similar to other adaptations, we should focus on this layer—containing tests to verify the correctness of our service in a more isolated fashion, but still in combination with other services.
-That means the tests will include some other systems too: focusing on the interaction points, for example, via API tests.
+- **Integration tests**.
+Similar to other adaptations, you should focus on this layer.
+It contains tests that verify the correctness of your service in a more isolated fashion, but still in combination with other services.
+That means the tests will include some other systems too and focus on the interaction points, for example, via API tests.
-- Tests on implementation details: These tests can resemble unit tests—this means on parts of the code that are naturally isolated and thus have their own internal complexity.
+- **Tests on implementation details**.
+These tests resemble unit tests—tests that focus on parts of the code that are naturally isolated and thus have their own internal complexity.

-If you want to find out more about this testing strategy, I advise you to read the post [comparing the test pyramid to the honeycomb](https://martinfowler.com/articles/2021-test-shapes.html) by Martin Fowler, alongside the [original article from Spotify](https://engineering.atspotify.com/2018/01/testing-of-microservices/).
+If you want to find out more about this testing strategy, see the [post that compares the test pyramid to the honeycomb](https://martinfowler.com/articles/2021-test-shapes.html) by Martin Fowler and the [original article from Spotify](https://engineering.atspotify.com/2018/01/testing-of-microservices/).

 ### Testing trophy

-Alright, we already see a particular focus on integration tests.
-However, another type we mentioned in the previous article is not testing in theory but is still an important aspect we should consider in a testing strategy.
-I’m talking about static analysis, which is missing in the test pyramid and in most of the adaptations we have seen until now.
-There’s one adaptation, though, which takes static analysis into account while maintaining the focus on integration tests.
-It’s called the testing trophy, originating from the earlier quote by Guillermo Rauch and developed by Kent C. Dodds:
+You can already see a repeating focus on integration tests.
+However, another type you came across in the previous article is not testing in theory but is still an important aspect you should consider in a testing strategy.
+Static analysis is missing from the test pyramid and in most of the adaptations you have seen so far.
+There's the testing trophy adaptation that takes static analysis into account while maintaining the focus on integration tests.
+The testing trophy originated from the earlier quote by Guillermo Rauch and was developed by Kent C. Dodds:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/ULNWIc7KY4jVjxPW5CdX.jpeg", alt="The testing trophy.", width="800", height="450" %}

-The testing trophy is a metaphor depicting the granularity of tests in a slightly different way, distributing your tests into the following four testing types:
+The testing trophy is an analogy depicting the granularity of tests in a slightly different way.
+It has four layers:

-- **Static analysis** plays a vital role in this metaphor.
-This way, you will catch typos, type errors, and other bugs by merely running the debugging steps already outlined.
+- **Static analysis**.
+It plays a vital role in this analogy and lets you catch typos, style mistakes, and other bugs by merely running the debugging steps already outlined.
-- **Unit tests** should ensure that your smallest unit is appropriately tested, but the testing trophy won’t emphasize them to the same extent as the test pyramid.
+- **Unit tests**.
+They ensure that your smallest unit is appropriately tested, but the testing trophy won't emphasize them to the same extent as the test pyramid.
-- **Integration** is the main focus as it balances out the cost and the higher confidence in the best way, as with other adaptations.
+- **Integration**.
+This is the main focus as it balances the cost and the higher confidence in the best way, as with other adaptations.
-- **UI tests**, including E2E and visual tests, are at the top of the testing trophy, similar to their role in the test pyramid.
+- **UI tests**.
+Including E2E and visual tests, they are at the top of the testing trophy, similar to their role in the test pyramid.

-To read more about the testing trophy, I can highly recommend the [blog post by Kent C. Dodds](https://kentcdodds.com/blog/static-vs-unit-vs-integration-vs-e2e-tests) on this subject.
+To read more about the testing trophy, see the [blog post by Kent C. Dodds](https://kentcdodds.com/blog/static-vs-unit-vs-integration-vs-e2e-tests) on this subject.

 ## Some more UI-focused approaches

-That’s all well and good.
-However, no matter if we call our strategy a “pyramid”, “honeycomb,” or “diamond”, there’s still something missing.
+That's all well and good but no matter how you call your strategy, a “pyramid”, “honeycomb,” or “diamond”, there's still something missing.
 While test automation is valuable, it's important to remember that manual testing is still essential.
-Automated testing should alleviate routine tasks, freeing testers to concentrate on crucial areas.
-Rather than replace manual testing, automation should complement it.
+Automated testing should alleviate routine tasks and free the quality assurance engineers to focus on crucial areas.
+Instead of replacing manual testing, automation should complement it.
 Is there a way to integrate manual testing with automation for optimal results?

 ### Testing ice cone and testing crab

 There are indeed two adaptations of the testing pyramid that focus more on these UI-focused ways of testing.
-Both share the advantage of high confidence, but naturally—due to the slower test execution—they are more costly.
+Both have the advantage of high confidence, but are naturally more costly due to slower test execution.

-The first one—the test ice cone, also known as the testing pizza if you leave out the manual testing step—looks like the pyramid in reverse.
+The first one, the test ice cone, looks like the pyramid in reverse.
+Without the manual testing step, it is also known as the testing pizza.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/QdBKM36jvq93jrERrSCP.jpeg", alt="The testing ice cone.", width="800", height="450" %}

-As a result, the following layers will be showcased with the following granularity: the greater focus is on manual or UI testing, with the least focus on unit testing.
-It often happens with projects where the developers started work with only a few thoughts on testing.
-However, this testing strategy is considered an anti-pattern and rightfully so—because of its high costs in resources and manual work.
+The ice cone has bigger focus on manual or UI testing and the least focus on unit testing.
+It often takes shape in projects where developers started work with only a few thoughts on the testing strategy.
+The ice code is considered an anti-pattern and rightfully so.
+It is costly in terms of resources and manual work.

-Similar to the test ice cone, but with a more drawn-out focus on E2E and visual testing, is the testing crab:
+The test crab is similar to the test ice cone, but with more emphasis on E2E and visual testing:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/uY4XiFIldA1JySM9ZbHD.jpeg", alt="The testing crab.", width="800", height="450" %}

-This testing strategy includes one more aspect: it should verify that our application functions and looks good.
-So this is the first testing strategy that highlights the importance of [visual testing](https://docs.cypress.io/guides/tooling/visual-testing), which we also briefly defined in the last article.
-Integration testing, divided into component and API testing, moves further into the background, and unit testing plays an even more minor role here.
+This testing strategy includes one more aspect: it verifies that your application functions and looks good.
+The testing crab highlights the importance of [visual testing](https://docs.cypress.io/guides/tooling/visual-testing), defined in the [previous article](/ta-types/#visual-ui-testing).
+Integration testing, divided into component and API testing, moves further into the background, and unit testing plays an even more secondary role here.
 You can find further details on this testing strategy in this [article on the testing crab](https://changelog.com/posts/the-testing-pyramid-should-look-more-like-a-crab).

 While being more costly, these two testing strategies have their place: for example, in smaller projects where fewer tests are needed, or less complexity needs to be covered.
 In this case, a full-blown testing strategy focusing on integration testing might be over-engineered.

+Although these two testing strategies are more costly, they have their place, for example, in smaller projects that require fewer tests and don't need to cover a lot of complexity.
+In this case, a full scale testing strategy focused on integration testing may be unnecessarily complex.

-## Practical advice: Let’s strategize!
+## Practical advice: Let's strategize!

-So we have now learned about the most common testing strategies.
-We started with the classic—the test pyramid—and got to know its many adaptations.
-Now we need to evaluate them for our product and decide which might be the best for our use case.
-As I briefly mentioned at the beginning of this article, the answer to this question should start with everyone’s favorite response (although it’s no less accurate)—**It depends**.
+You have now learned about the most common testing strategies.
+You started with the classic—the test pyramid—and got to know its many adaptations.
+Now you need to evaluate them for your product and decide which is be the best for your project.
+The answer to this question should start with everyone's favorite "**It depends**".
+That doesn't make it any less accurate though.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/u1yCzUoUXkXAHUCgyrz2.jpeg", alt="It depends.", width="800", height="450" %}

-Choosing the most suitable testing strategy from the ones described—and even the ones we have left out—depends on your application.
-It needs to suit your architecture, your requirements, and last but not least, your users and their requirements.
-And this might differ from application to application.
-That’s totally fine: remember—our most important goal is to serve our users, not a textbook definition.
+The choice of the most appropriate testing strategy from those described—and even the ones left out—depends on your application.
+It should fir your architecture, your requirements, and last but not least, your users and their requirements.
+All this might differ from application to application.
+That's completely normal.
+Remember that your most important goal is to serve your users, not a textbook definition.

-In reality, you can see this very clearly, as teams sometimes need to stop sticking to the textbook definitions of these strategies.
-Tests themselves are sometimes really difficult to separate out and define individually.
+More often than not, real-world tests are difficult to separate and define individually.
 Even Martin Fowler himself emphasizes the [positive aspect of differing definitions](https://martinfowler.com/articles/2021-test-shapes.html), such as in the case of unit tests.
 As [Justin Searls](https://justin.searls.co/about/) states correctly in [his tweet](https://twitter.com/searls/status/1393385209089990659):

 <blockquote>
   <p>